 Your skin is the biggest organ of your body and has the important responsibility of protecting you from toxins, regulating temperature, and is the first organ to interact with the environment around you.
 Caring for your skin is imperative to living a healthy and happy life.
+If you’re looking for an eczema-licensed naturopathic doctor in Olney, Maryland, we can help!

 What is Eczema?

 Eczema, or atopic dermatitis, is an autoimmune disease of the skin resulting from immune system overactivity.
 It is most commonly found in children, but also in adults.
 Some common symptoms include tiny raised bumps on the skin, cracked/scaly/dry skin, and itchy rash that won’t go away.
+Atopic dermatitis can be diagnosed as well.

 Throughout Maryland, during seasonal changes, many people are affected by allergies and dry skin.
 Asthma, allergy, and eczema make the triad known as allergy march.
 The name “allergy march” comes from the regularity in which these conditions usually overlap each other and are routinely the normal progression of allergic disease that starts during childhood.
 These conditions are indications of the dysregulation of the immune system.
 Immune system dysregulation that leads to eczema occurs for various reasons such as changes in gut flora, frequent overuse of medications such as NSAIDs, and environmental toxin exposure.